yiisoft/validator/docs/guide/built-in-rules-nested.md

 ]);
 ```

-It's also possible to combine both of these approaches:
+It's also possible to combine both approaches:

 ```php
 use Yiisoft\Validator\Rule\HasLength;